 Bishopville is a very small city located in the state of South Carolina.
 With a population of 3,274 people and six constituent neighborhoods, Bishopville is the 102nd largest community in South Carolina.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bishopville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Bishopville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bishopville are a mix of both white- and blue-collar jobs.
 Overall, Bishopville is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Bishopville who work in office and administrative support (18.23%), sales jobs (10.13%), and law enforcement and fire fighting (9.24%).
+There are especially a lot of people living in Bishopville who work in office and administrative support (12.84%), sales jobs (12.45%), and healthcare suport services (10.69%).

 Also of interest is that Bishopville has more people living here who work in computers and math than 95% of the places in the US.